-Height Cards are optional and may be applied for by submitting a completed application form (see "Height Form" under the "Members" / "Forms" page on the AFA website) to the AFA.
+Height Cards are optional and may be applied for by submitting two completed application forms (see "Height Form" under the "Members" / "Forms" page on the AFA website) to the AFA.
 There are a number of requirements:

-- (a) A dog may only be measured for a Height Card: - (i) where the dog's birth date is recorded, from 18 months of age; or - (ii) where the dog's birth date is not recorded, from 12 months after the dog first raced. - (b) A dog must be entered in an AFA sanctioned event in order to have its Jump Height recorded on a Height Card Application (Form C8) at that event; - (c) The Height Card Application Form must be presented to the measuring Judge before the dog is measured; - (d) The form is considered complete when a dog has been measured by an officiating Judge in the presence of a second official (being any of another Judge (whether or not officiating at the race meeting), the AFA representative at the race meeting or a current AFA committee member) and at least one of the officiating Judge and the second official is not a member of the same Club and the dog being measured; - (e) When the application form is completed, it must be forwarded to the Secretary of the AFA with an application fee (refer to Appendix F Schedule of Fees).
-The form will be verified and a Height Card issued; - (f) Evidence of the Height Card must be available at a race meeting in order to be taken into account at that race meeting.
+- (a) A dog may only be measured for a Height Card: - (i) where the dog's birth date is recorded, from 18 months of age; or - (ii) where the dog's birth date is not recorded, from 12 months after the dog first raced. - (b) A dog must be entered in an AFA sanctioned event in order to have its Jump Height recorded on a Height Card Application (Form C8) at that event; - (c) The Height Card Application Form must be presented to the measuring Judge before the dog is measured; - (d) A Height Card Application Form is considered complete when a dog has been measured in accordance with Section 6.1 by an officiating Judge, witnessed by the relevant Race Meeting AFA Representative or another Judge (whether or not officiating at the race meeting) or a Committee Member, and signed by the dog's owner.
+At least one of the officiating Judge or the Witness must not be a member of the same Club as the owner of the dog being measured; - (e) Two completed Height Card Application Forms with matching Jump Heights measured by two different officiating Judges must be forwarded to the Secretary of the AFA with an application fee (refer to Appendix F Schedule of Fees).
+The Height Card will be issued once the Forms have been verified and the payment received; - (f) Evidence of the Height Card must be available at a race meeting in order to be taken into account at that race meeting.
 If a Height Card is not available the dog is subject to normal measuring requirements; - (g) Height Cards issued by the AFA will be good for the life of the dog, subject to 6.5.
 Once a Height Card has been issued, additional Height Cards for the same dog may not be applied for.
 Lost Height Cards can be replaced with an identical card (refer to Appendix F Schedule of Fees). - (h) A Pre-existing Height Card will remain good for the life of the dog, subject to 6.5.
 However, despite 6.2(g), application may be made for a new Height Card for the dog and the Jump Height of the dog will then be determined in accordance with the procedure and Table in 6.1.
 When a new Height Card is issued, the Pre-existing Height Card will be cancelled.